Boikhethelo/nimbus-stream/README.md

 - **EC2**: 750 hours/month of `t2.micro` or `t3.micro` (shared across all EC2 usage on the
   account, not per-instance).

-To stay within these limits:

-- Keep test video files small; the entire library must fit inside 5GB.
-- Stop the EC2 instance when not actively demoing or testing — 750 hours/month is generous
-  but not unlimited if left running continuously alongside other instances.
-- Check the AWS Billing & Cost Management dashboard periodically while building, and set a budget alert (e.g. at $1) as a tripwire.
-- Delete the S3 bucket and terminate the EC2 instance after final submission/grading if the project won't keep running.

-The IAM role attached to the EC2 instance should be scoped to only what the app needs:

 ```json
 {